An applicant for Affiliate Membership should usually:

 - Significant part is defined in the Membership Guidance Criteria as an average of 400 hours a year in each of the five years preceding the application.

-- Significant contribution to the knowledge and practice of insolvency is for Council to judge, but would include authorship of recognised published insolvency books, articles and research: applicants on this basis should submit a summary of the matters which they would invite Council to consider in support of their application.
+- Significant contribution to the knowledge and practice of insolvency is for the Board to judge, but would include authorship of recognised published insolvency books, articles and research; applicants on this basis should submit a summary of the matters which they would invite the Board to consider in support of their application.

 Your Experience and Qualifications

-If you have passed the CPI or the JIE there are no experience or other qualification requirements to become an Affiliate Member; but the information requested will nevertheless be helpful to us to know something about your background.
-If you are applying on the basis of insolvency related work experience, that should be confirmed by your employer(s).
-If your application is on a significant contribution basis, then your experience and qualifications will be helpful to us in considering it.
+If you have passed the CPI or the JIE, there are no experience or other qualification requirements to become an Affiliate Member; but the information requested will nevertheless be helpful to us to know something about your background.
+If you are applying on the basis of insolvency related work experience, this should be confirmed by your employer(s).
+If your application is on a significant contribution basis, your experience and qualifications will be helpful to us in considering it.

 Your application should be supported by two sponsors:

 - another IP, or a member of a professional body, or some other person of standing, who are each able to vouch for your good character and suitability to become an Affiliate Member of the IPA.